You’ve heard of yoga being beneficial for mind and body, but did you know that it may also help boost your creativity?

 Finally, one of the best ways to ignite our creativity is by dropping down into a resting pose, otherwise known as Child’s Pose.
 In Child’s Pose, our third-eye center is connected to the ground beneath us.
 And our third-eye center is considered to be our source of intuition and creativity.

 There’s no quick cure for igniting our creativity.
-However, by regular incorporating yoga poses to ignite creativity, you might just find that the mental and emotional blocks that were previously holding you back begin to melt away.
+However, by regular incorporating yoga poses for boosting your creativity, you might just find that the mental and emotional blocks that were previously holding you back begin to melt away.